-Come on down to your friendly local Nerd Nite and throw back a couple of LUCID’s finest cocktails while enjoying the nerdisms of our fabulous speakers and your new nerdy friends.
+Come on down to Nerd Nite and throw back a couple of LUCID’s finest cocktails while enjoying the nerdisms of our fabulous speakers and your new nerdy friends.
 Be there and be square!

 Nerd Nite Seattle

 Monday, December 9th| 7:30 (Doors open at 6:30)

 What does the sensuality and passion of salsa dancing have in common with the rigor and logic of engineering or management consulting?
 A lot, in fact.
 Salsa can be described very accurately using Newton’s Three Laws, engineering block diagrams, nonverbal multi-sensory communication mechanisms, and the infamous 2×2 matrices that consultants love.
 Consequently, many nerds turn out to be avid salsa dancers, and vice versa.